-Within the Academy, a central record of all whistleblowing complaints, including dates, substantive issues, findings and outcomes is retained by the Chair of Governors.
+Within the Academy, a central record of all whistleblowing complaints, including dates, substantive issues, findings and outcomes is retained and the Chair of Governors is aware of this and has access to the document(s).
 The Chair will report as necessary to the governing body in a way that maintains your confidentiality as far as possible.